Find Missing People

 There are a large number of websites out there which hold a lot of this information.
 So, simply enter a Google search for what you need and no doubt you will be pointed in the right direction.

 Assuming you have this information it’s on to round two:

-We can reduce it further by searching year or date of birth.
-If Margaret was born in 1955, we may return just 20 entries.
+We can reduce it further by searching a year or date of birth.
+If Margaret was born in 1955 it may return just 20 entries.

 Then armed with this info, we search Derek and Margaret once again

-Then rheoretically you are almost there.
+Theoretically, we are then almost there.
 One more valuable thing to remember here is; that many people do not move far away.
-Maybe not the same town, but within the same county.
+Maybe not the same town but within the same county.